Shadyxstep/apres-apparel-MS4/README.md

 store owners via email.
     - This was successful in my local environment, however unsuccessful in the production version of the website as I tried to create the contact app after deployment to Heroku.
 This led to problems with me creating and migrating new models to django.
     Whenever an email was sent when hosted on Heroku, it would return a "Server Not Found: 500 Error".
-    - I am certain I can easily resolve this and implement the feature correctly, however due to project submssion time constraints, I unfortunately have to leave it out in this version.
+    - I am certain I can easily resolve this and implement the feature correctly, however due to time constraints, I unfortunately have to leave it out in this version.

 - I also had issues with registration feature on the website.
 It would return a "Server Not Found: 500 Error" whenever a user tried to register a new profile.
-    - I had sought out help on slack for this issue but identified and rectified the issue myself by running Heroku logs & checking the logs in my local environment.
+    - I had sought out help on slack for this issue but later identified and rectified the issue myself by running Heroku logs & checking the logs in my local environment for the source of error.
-    - I had refactored my code in settings.py to be PEP8 compliant, this was what caused the issue, specifically 'AUTH_PASSWORD_VALIDATORS' as it was throwing up *line too long (>79 characters)* warnings.
+    - I had previously refactored my code in settings.py to be PEP8 compliant and this ended up being what caused the issue.
+Specifically the 'AUTH_PASSWORD_VALIDATORS' setting as it was throwing up *line too long (>79 characters)* warnings in Pylint.
-    - After reverting the code back to its original format, the registration issue was resolved.
+    - After reverting the code back to its original format, the registration issue was resolved & new users could register without a problem.

 ##### back to [top](#table-of-contents)